billp/TermiNetwork/README.md

 ## Usage

-1. Create a swift file called **Environments.swift** that comforms to SNEnvironmentProtocol and define your environments by creating an enum as shown bellow.
+1. Create a swift file called **Environments.swift** that conforms to SNEnvironmentProtocol and define your environments by creating an enum as shown bellow.

 ```swift
 import SimpleNetworking